coderFeedForwardAlg/Prosesing/README.md

 # Prosesing
-this is a repository for  code that is ment to be run in the prosesing  IDE
+This is a repository for all my code that is ment to be run in the prosesing IDE.
+Their is no other catogorisation beond this.